 Rather than being a generalist in cataract surgery Mr Subramaniam is a specialist in cataract and refractive surgery.
 Being trained in refractive surgery, Mr Subramaniam specializes in helping patients reduce or eliminate their dependence on glasses.
 He is trained and certified in the uses various types of lasers for refractive eye surgery.
 This includes laser eye surgery in suitable people and refractive lens exchange in people unsuited for laser eye surgery.
 In patients with cataracts, removal of the cataract can be combined with the use of premium lenses (of which there are several types) to reduce or eliminate dependence on glasses.

 Mr Subramaniam has published papers in several peer review journals.
-In recognition of his work he has been appointed Honorary Visiting Senior Lecturer in the School of Life & Health Sciences at Aston University.
+In recognition of his work he held the position of Honorary Visiting Senior Lecturer in the School of Life & Health Sciences at Aston University for 12 years.

 Mr Subramaniam has performed several thousand cataract and laser eye surgeries and regularly audits his results.
 It is a matter of professional pride that year-on-year his complication rate is well below the national average.
 Mr Subramaniam’s NHS base is at Sherwood Forest Hospitals NHS Trust where he is the lead for cataract surgery.